Henry Fancourt White

-Henry Fancourt White (25 May 1811 – 6 October 1866) was a British-born South African colonial assistant surveyor who played a part in construction of the Montagu Pass between George and Oudtshoorn, over the Outeniqua Mountains.
+Henry Fancourt White (25 May 1811 – 6 October 1866) was a British-born assistant surveyor in Cape Colony who played a part in construction of the Montagu Pass between George and Oudtshoorn, over the Outeniqua Mountains.

 South Africa, 1820–1836

 He was born in Yorkshire in 1811 and emigrated to the Cape Colony with his parents as 1820 Settlers.
 They were allocated land at Riviersonderend near the mission station of Genadendal, but resettled at Assegaaibosch in the Langkloof.
 He left South Africa for Australia to acquire road-building experience.

 Australia, 1836–1843

 White was appointed assistant surveyor by the colonial government in New South Wales.
 He surveyed land at Emu Plains for a town after the convict farm closed in 1832.
 White arrived in Port Macquarie in August 1836, and is believed to have established the first vineyard in the Hastings River region of Australia in 1837.
 It was known as "Clifton", a name which has been retained for the area to this day, and was located on land purchased near Settlement Farm, a stone's throw from the Pacific Ocean.

 As a surveyor, White was responsible for the siting of a new road from Port Macquarie westwards to the New England district, but in 1837, became involved in a dispute with the stipendiary magistrate, William Nairn Gray.
 White accused Gray of altering the line of a road that White had marked out, so as not to cross land owned by Major Archibald Clunes Innes, a wealthy landowner.
 Gray in turn accused White of using Government men and animals on his land at "Clifton".
 The acting governor, Colonel William Snodgrass, dismissed the charges against Grey as frivolous.
 An enquiry held in Port Macquarie in 1839 resulted in White's dismissal from government service.
 His efforts at rescinding this judgement were unsuccessful, despite an 1842 petition supporting him, being submitted by a large number of settlers.
 White sold his vineyard and some of the land to William Stokes in 1839.